awsdocs/amazon-workdocs-dev-guide/doc_source/creating-newuser.md

 # Creating a New User<a name="creating-newuser"></a>

 The following code snippet demonstrates the request construction for creating a new user in Amazon WorkDocs\.

+**Note**
-Note that this is not a valid operation for a Connected AD configuration\.
-If you want to add a new user to Amazon WorkDocs in the Connected AD configuration then the user must already be present in the enterprise directory and then you would make a call to the ActivateUser API to activate the specified user in Amazon WorkDocs\.
+This is not a valid operation for a Connected AD configuration\.
+To add a new user in the Connected AD configuration, the user must already be present in the enterprise directory\.
+Then, you must make a call to the ActivateUser API to activate the user in Amazon WorkDocs\.

-In the example below we are creating a new user with a storage quota of 1 gigabytes\.
+The following example demonstrates how to create a new user with a storage quota of 1 gigabytes\.

 ```
 CreateUserRequest request = new CreateUserRequest();